centralnicgroup-opensource/rtldev-middleware-ispapicli/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![PRs welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/hexonet/ispapicli/blob/master/CONTRIBUTING.md)

-IN DEVELOPMENT: subscribe to the releases to get informed about the 1st stable version.
-Thanks for your patience.

 ## About

 This tool enables you to connect to our backend system API and to manage your account through GUI or Command Line Interface.